Xilinx/AVED/sw/AMI/README.md

 * API static library (libami.a)
 * Command line application (ami_tool)

+### Build script

+The easiest way to build AMI is to use the `./scripts/build.sh` script which automates the process.
+Try running `./scripts/build.sh -help` for usage and examples. **Note that this script must be run from the top-level project directory.**

+If you wish to build the source manually without using this script, see the build steps described below (this is roughly the same procedure as that performed by the build script).

 ### 1. Driver

 ```
+./scripts/getVersion.sh ami
+cd driver/gcq-driver
+./getVersion.sh gcq
-cd driver
+cd ..
 make
 ```

 After running the above commands, you should see a file **ami.ko** in the driver directory.
 This is the AMI kernel module.

-#### Supported Platforms

-The following systems have been tested and are confirmed to work as expected with the AMI kernel driver.
-If a system is not listed in the below list, you can assume that AMI will not work!

-* Ubuntu 20.04

 ### 2. API

 ```
-./getVersion.sh ami
+./scripts/getVersion.sh ami
 cd api
 make clean && make
 ```

 This creates a build directory and generates a **libami.a** file which you can link your applications against to use the AMI API.
 The public header files are located in **api/include**.
+Note, if you already ran the 'getVersion.sh' script as part of the driver build steps, you do not need to run it again here.

 ### 3. CLI App